10 Catchy Greeting Examples for Customer Service

 Comic style hello with the words customer service greeting messages

-Want to refresh your call centre opening spiel with some great customer service greetings?
-Look no further!
+Looking to refresh your call centre’s opening spiel with customer service greetings that create a great first impression?

 10 Examples of an Opening Spiel for Customer Service